idilsunar/CS310-Project/README.md

-# CS310-Project, HabitFlow - Habit Builder App
+# HabitFlow - Habit Builder App

-## Project Description
+## Project Overview

-**HabitFlow** is a minimalistic and efficient mobile application developed to help users build and maintain daily habits such as studying, exercising, or drinking water.
-It allows users to easily track their progress with checkmarks and streak indicators, encouraging consistency and daily discipline without unnecessary distractions.
+HabitFlow is a simple, habit tracking app that helps you build and maintain daily habits.
+Whether it's studying, exercising, or drinking enough water, HabitFlow makes it easy to track your progress and build streaks.

-The app is designed with simplicity and speed in mind—ideal for university students and young professionals who want a clean habit tracker without the complexity of gamification or cluttered dashboards.

----
+We built this app because most habit trackers are way too complicated.
+We wanted something clean and fast that actually helps students and young professionals stay consistent without all the extra fluff.

 ## Team Members